solo-io/gloo/projects/envoyinit/README.md

 In Gloo Edge, Envoy configuration is processed in the following order:

 1. The bootstrap configuration is defined in a [ConfigMap](https://github.com/solo-io/gloo/blob/master/install/helm/gloo/templates/9-gateway-proxy-configmap.yaml)
-2. The ConfigMap is mounted as a volume on the Pod.
+2. The ConfigMap is mounted as a volume on the Pod
 3. At [initialization](./cmd/main.go), the container reads the configuration, and transforms it using the [Kubernetes Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/#the-downward-api)
 4. The transformed configuration is provided to the Envoy executable